 Degree Requirements

-Core syntax, phonology, and seminar courses 12
+Core syntax, phonology, and seminar courses12

-Foreign Language Proficiency (see below) -
+Foreign Language Proficiency (see below)-

-Comprehensive Examination (see below) -
+Comprehensive Examination (see below)-

-Dissertation work and electives (see below) -
+Dissertation work and electives (see below)-

 Important Deadlines